Science Fiction 101

 Come on.
 You knew this was going to be on this list.
 This is an amazing starter book because it doesn’t try and cram SF down your throat and make you take it seriously.
 The book doesn’t even take itself seriously.
 It’s a comedy about the end of the earth and the last two humans to survive.
 It’s also about a two headed three armed president of the universe, trans-dimensional mice, endless paperwork and the answer to life the universe and everything.
 A pure fun read.
 Just remember, DON’T PANIC!

 We reviewed this novel back when it came out last year.
-If you want a complete view of why we loved it, go check out our review HERE.
+If you want a complete view of why we loved it, go check out the EBR Review.
 In short, and like many of the novels contained in this list, we love this novel because it take no effort to enjoy.
 It is deep-sea wreck diving put in space.
 Completely awesome.
 Rusch doesn’t try to make you feel like you need an advanced degree in physics to understand the story, which is a nice departure from what a lot of SF tries to do.

 Really, any SF by Resnick fits here.
 You want popcorn SF?
 Look no further.
 His pacing is always lightening-quick, and fueled by adrenaline.
-We reviewed the finale to his STARSHIP series HERE.
+We reviewed the finale to his STARSHIP series, STARSHIP: FLAGSHIP (EBR Review).
 Go check it out to see why Resnick hits the right notes for us.

 So what do you all think?
 Is there anything you think should be worthy of SF 101?
 If you justify your suggestion in a way we like, we might even add it to this list…